On the shape of nucleons at high energies: Discussion

 \section{Discussion}

-We investigated the shape of a free moving fast nucleon, i.e., in the limit $t=0$ in the elastic collisions at high energies (without taking into account electromagnetic interactions).
-Research was carried out in the extended parton model, which consistently takes into account the transverse partons motions \cite{Nekrasov}.
-The use of the parton model as a research tool is caused, on the one hand, by the fundamental impossibility of solving the problem by means of perturbative QCD.
-On the other hand, the extended parton the model allows us to understand the behavior of partons from the point of view of field theory without detailed specification of the dynamics of their interaction.
+We have investigated the shape of free moving fast nucleons (in the limit $t=0$ in elastic collisions, excluding electromagnetic interactions).
+The analysis has been carried out in the extended parton model, which consistently takes into account the transverse motions of the partons.
+The choice of the parton model as a research tool is caused by impossibility to solve the problem by means of perturbative QCD.
+At the same time, the extended parton model makes it possible to understand the behavior of partons from the point of view of field theory without a detailed description of the dynamics of their interactions.
+The idea of expanding the parton model by means of taking into account the transverse motions was formulated in \cite{Gribov73} and then developed in \cite{Nekrasov}.
+In the given work to solve the aforementioned problem, we use additional ideas external to the parton model.

-One of the main ideas underlying this study was the assumption that the sizes of nucleons strictly follow the region of their interaction.
+The general idea is based on the assumption that the sizes of nucleons are comparable to the sizes of their interaction region.
 Physically, this is caused by the short-range property of strong interactions.
-In the case of transverse directions, this is additionally confirmed by the observation that the transverse mean-square sizes $\langle b^2 \rangle$ of the interaction region of nucleons grow with the energy as the mean-square transverse radius ${\cal R}^2$ of the nucleons in the extended parton model.
-This fact allowed us to establish a relationship between the interaction region and the transverse sizes of nucleons, expressed at $s \ge s_0$ by the equality ${\cal R}^2 = \langle b^2 \rangle /2$.
+In the case of transverse directions, this is strongly supported by the observation that the mean-square transverse radius ${\cal R}^2$ of the nucleons, predicted in the parton model, grows with the energy in the same way as the transverse mean-square distance $\langle b^2 \rangle$ between the centers of their collision.
+This allows us to postulate equality ${\cal R}^2 = \langle b^2 \rangle /2$ which is to be satisfied for any $s \ge s_0$, where $s_0$ is the energy above which the colliding nucleons cease to overlap with each other in the impact parameter plane ($\sqrt{s_0}$ is estimated as 10 GeV \cite{Petrov-Okorokov}).
+Similarly, the longitudinal sizes of the nucleons should correlate with the longitudinal sizes of their interaction region.
+In particular, if the longitudinal size of the interaction region grows linearly with the energy, then the longitudinal sizes of the nucleons must also grow linearly, and vice versa.